matters-in-media-art/mattersinmediaart.org/faq.md

 Affirmation of Title merely confirms the proper ownership of the copyright.
 It does not ensure the authenticity of the work of art itself.

 ### What is a master?
-A master is the source from which copies are made.
-The purchased archival master should be the one closest to the artist’s originally edited source and approved by the artist.
+A master is approved by the artist, is the highest quality material and is usually the source from which copies are made.

 ### Who holds the artist's master?
 In the days when the artist's master was a particular object such as a tape, then who held the master was a greater issue than it is today.
 Nowadays a digital clone can be kept by many different stakeholders including the artist, a gallery, artist’s estate, museums and educational institutions.